Heroku Ruby Support

 Rake task defined, and don’t have a public/assets/manifest-*.json

-Plugin injection in Rails 4
+Plugin Injection in Rails 4

-Rails 4 no longer supports plugin functionality, and so Heroku’s support for Rails 4 no longer injects any.
+Rails 4 no longer supports plugin functionality, so Heroku’s support for Rails 4 no longer injects any.
 However, if you don’t include the rails_12factor

-Rails 5.x applications
+Rails 5.x Applications

 Activation